 - 10 Absorption of Taito Soft Corporation into Square Enix

-- 11 Video games developed by Taito owned by the WEC Museum
+- 11 Emulated video games developed by Taito owned by the WEC Museum

 Taito Trading Co., Ltd.